Trump declares coronavirus national emergency, says he will most likely be tested

 Trump said Walmart Inc Chief Executive Doug McMillon had agreed to set up drive-thru testing at store parking lots across the country and that Alphabet Inc’s Google will create a website to help determine whether individuals need a coronavirus test.

+Trump shrugged off a question about whether he was responsible for what many experts have said was slow progress toward expansion of tests to track the virus.

+“I don’t take responsibility at all,” he said, blaming rules and regulations he inherited for the inability to mass produce the testing kits.

-Trump, who on Wednesday ordered citizens from 26 European nations not to enter the United States for 30 days as of midnight Friday, said his administration “may be adding” the United Kingdom and a couple of other countries.
+Trump, who on Wednesday ordered citizens from 26 European nations not to enter the United States for 30 days as of midnight Friday, said his administration “may be adding” travel restrictions on the United Kingdom and a couple of other countries.

+As for whether Americans should take commercial flights, Trump was blunt: “If you stay home, it’s not bad.
+It’s not bad.”

 The virus that emerged in central China in December has now spread to over 130 countries and territories and infected more than 138,000 people worldwide, according to the World Health Organization.
-It has so far led to 46 U.S. deaths after six more were reported on Friday in hard-hit Washington state.
+It has so far led to 47 U.S. deaths after six more were reported on Friday in hard-hit Washington state and one in Colorado.

 Trump said his declaration of a national emergency will “unleash the full power of the federal government” to help states and territories in the fight.